-AIFM services and collaborates with a wide range of strategies, with the types of strategies ranging from non-conventional asset classes such as physical art and Baltic forestry to more familiar asset classes such as equity, private equity and private debt.
+AIFM services and collaborates with a wide range of strategies, with the types of strategies ranging from non-conventional asset classes such as physical art

+"In my world, the risk-reward ratio should steer fund managers towards a fund hotel such as AIFM." and Baltic forestry to more familiar asset classes such as equity, private equity and private debt.
 "By remaining neutral and operating on a case-by-case basis, we're able to cater to any and all strategies," he elaborates.
 "AIFM prides itself on being the only fund manager in Sweden with approval to manage according to all available investment strategies."